infiniflow/infinity/docs/guides/search_guide.md

 - Infinity's IVF index supports multiple data types, including `float32`, `float16`, `bfloat16`, `int8` and `uint8`.
 By implementing scalar quantization and product quantization, Infinity's IVF index achieves a significantly lower memory footprint than its peers.

 For incoming streaming vectors, Infinity executes a brute-force search rather than building index first, ensuring a real-time search experience.
 The search results are from both the incoming streaming vectors and those indexed.
 This search strategy is applied autonomously, without the need for human intervention.

-Infinity also has built-in support for multi-vector search,  which makes modeling such scenarios conveniently:  each row in the table indicates a single document, where each document is composed of multiple chunks, and for each chunk, we get corresponding embedding.
-Vector index is built over these embeddings while we hope the vector search could provide the top K document in the results.

 Infinity also shas innate support for multi-vector search.
 Each row in a table represents a document, which is a collection of vectors, each represnting a chunk of the document.
 Infinity then builds vector index on these vectors to retrieve the top K documents (rows).
 This modeling applies to many scenarios.